 Ballerina Gets Brutalized, Goes Ballistic In Nasty 'Red Sparrow'

-Red Sparrow is the Black Widow origin movie the Walt Disney Company/Marvel Studios megalith will never, ever make: a sordid, nasty, rated-R-for-tRiggeR-waRning nailbiter about young Russian woman blackmailed into clandestine servitude that captures the existential misery of the espionage trade like no film since Tinker, Tailor, Soldier, Spy — despite some willfully opaque plotting.
+Red Sparrow is the Black Widow origin movie the Walt Disney Company/Marvel Studios megalith will never, ever make: a sordid, nasty, rated-R-for-tRiggeR-waRning nailbiter about young Russian woman blackmailed into clandestine servitude that captures the existential misery of the espionage trade like no film since Tinker, Tailor, Soldier, Spy, despite some willfully opaque plotting.

 While Red Sparrow is adapted from a 2013 novel (by Jason Matthews, a 33-year C.I.A. veteran, according to his publisher) and went into production more than a year ago, its release is serendipitous to the #metoo /#timesup era: It stars America's sweetheart, Jennifer Lawrence, as a Bolshoi ballerina whose oleagenous uncle (Matthias Schoenaerts), a high-ranking intelligence officer, has great expectations for her, even after an injury ends her dancing career.
 And by great, I mean evil and cruel.
 "You sent me to whore school!" is how Lawrence's character, who goes by the suspicously descriptive moniker Dominika Egorova, puts it.
 (The formal name of her alma mater is the ominous-sounding State School Four.)

-Because this isn't a Marvel movie or an impossible mission, or a Bond flick, the subjects covered at SS4 do not, so far as we see, include evasive motorcycling or advanced unarmed combat.
+Because this isn't a Marvel movie or an impossible mission or a Bond flick, the subjects covered at SS4 do not, so far as we see, include evasive motorcycling or advanced unarmed combat.

 The Psychology curriculum is rigorous, though: "Every human being is a puzzle of need.
 You must intuit what is missing and become the missing piece," coos Charlotte Rampling as the headmistress, who is identified only as Matron.
 "Find beauty in the human delusion that the pleasures of the flesh will make us whole again."

 The Pleasures of the Flesh are elucidated in lecture-format classes, plus lab sessions.
 The coed pupils wear gray overalls like you might find in a gulag or an ad campaign for The Gap.
-Any humiliation they experience over being ordered to service one another at the front of a brightly-lit for the edification of their comrade classmates is not Mother Russia's problem.
-There're also surreptiously filmed during their supposedly more private encounters, and the class studies these clips like game-day highlights.
+Any humiliation they experience over being ordered to service one another at the front of a brightly-lit room for the edification of their comrade classmates is not Mother Russia's problem.
+They're also surreptitiously filmed during their supposedly more private encounters, and the class studies these clips like game-day highlights.

 Those are a far cry from the most unsavory scenes in the movie.
 Before our girl Dominika can settle her scores with the various men who thought they owned her, she is made to endure — and we are made to endure her enduring — rape, beatings and torture.
 These are all separate incidents, mind you.
 Lawrence has the same fearlessness she showed in Darren Aronofsky's wild (and widely despised) mother! last year, but director Francis Lawrence (no relation), with whom she made the last three Hunger Games entries, is more interested than Aronofsky was in in letting his star be all the things a movie star ought to be: commanding, magnetic and resolute, even when she's being brutalized in every conceivable way.